Tourism in Nepal

-Tourism is the largest industry in Nepal and its largest source of foreign exchange and revenue.
+Tourism is the largest source of foreign exchange revenue for Nepal.
 Tourism in Nepal contributes about 6.7% of the country's gross domestic product (GDP).
-Tourism is a significant economic contributor for many nations.
-In 2023, Nepal welcomed 1,014,876 tourists, placing it 147th globally in terms of tourist numbers.
-Tourism is Nepal's largest industry and a primary source of foreign income and revenue.
+In 2025, Nepal welcomed 11,58,4589 tourists, placing it 147th globally in terms of tourist numbers.
 Home to eight of the ten highest mountains in the world, Nepal is a destination for mountaineers, rock climbers and adventure seekers.
-The Hindu and Buddhist heritages of Nepal and its cool weather are also strong attractions.
+The Hindu and Buddhist heritages of Nepal are also strong attractions.